tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 samples.
 If None, skip this step.
 <p>
 <strong>max_correlation: float or None, optional (default=1.)</strong><br>
-Minimum <a href="https://en.wikipedia.org/wiki/Pearson_correlation_coefficient">Pearson correlation coefficient</a>
+Minimum absolute <a href="https://en.wikipedia.org/wiki/Pearson_correlation_coefficient">Pearson correlation</a>
 to identify correlated features.
-For each pair above the specified limit (in terms of absolute value), it removes one of the two.
-The default is to drop one of two equal columns.
+For each group, it removes all except the feature with the highest correlation to `y` (if provided, else it removes all but the first).
+The default value removes equal columns.
 If None, skip this step.
 </p>
 <strong>n_jobs: int, optional (default=1)</strong><br>
 Number of cores to use for parallel processing.